 Shamrock Farms great products are available throughout the country, so go to the store before Sunday and purchase their sour cream so you can make this Lime Cheesecake Dip!

 Kudos to my daughter, Alex, for coming up with the cookie cutter template as I didn’t have one shaped like a football.
-She also did a great job at decorating them!
+She also did a great job of decorating them!
 Thanks, girl!

 - 8 ounces cream cheese room temperature